How to get your religion settings right

 Sometimes you might feel like we only ever persuade you to leave your settings as wide as possible, in order to receive as many matches as you can.
 But we know that there are some criteria that are very important to you, and that’s exactly why we give you the option to filter your matches.

 For some people distance might be important – especially if you’ve got children you don’t want to uproot.
 For others religion might be important.
 And we don’t just mean that if you are religious you might want a match who is also of the same faith as you; we also know that if you are not religious you may also be looking for someone who shares your outlook on life.

 We recognise the importance of this right from the start.
-When you complete the Relationship Questionnaire, Spirituality is one of the key dimensions we match you on.
+When you complete the Relationship Questionnaire, Spirituality is one of the key dimensions we match you on – which is why we are one of the best sites for spiritual dating.
 But, we also need your input on which (if any) religion you prescribe to and how important it is to you.
 For some people, having a partner who shares their faith can be make or break in a relationship.

 Your starting point: My Settings

 In ‘My Settings’ (when you log in) you’ll find your starting point for your religious choices.
 Under ‘Background and beliefs’, alongside other settings such as ethnicity and education, you can specify your level of spirituality and if you would prefer your matches to be of specific religions.
 If this setting is very important to you (and it probably is, if you’re reading this article) then make sure you move the slider to 6/7 – this will ensure you only receive matches that fit this criteria.
 However, it’s worth remembering that the more settings you mark as ‘very important’ the more you’ll restrict your matches, so try to be as open minded as possible.

 Working out what you want: using your Must Haves and Can’t Stands